wri/comms-dev-documentation/vendor-requirements/research.wri.org.md

 Feed aggregation: titles and teasers from external content (rss feeds from wri.org) to be displayed as blocks within the site content.

+Users: ensure new user acount requests are not open to anonymous users

 Modules: please include Google Analytics, Google Tag Manager, and Style Guide.
 Please keep module use to a minimum, and run any custom functionality within the theme files.